dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 1. Hotkey `Shift+B` to build all of the copper areas.
 2. Hotkey `Shift+M` to clear all of the copper areas.

+**Notice:**

+*EasyEDA don't support inner copper pour now, but we will support that in the future, if you want to pour the inner area, please use Solid Region.*

 ### Solid Region

 EasyEDA has added a new tool Solid Region for PCB design